 Component Contribution

-Oral presentations (three projects) 30 %
+Three oral presentations (group) 30 %

-Engineering design reports (three projects) 45 %
+Three engineering design reports (individual) 45 %

 Peer evaluation and course participation 15 %

 Additional Work Products

-Memoranda 10 %
+Memoranda 10.0/

 Graphics assignments 10 %

 Mini-design project submissions

 Grade assignment

 The numerical scores you earn on the components listed above will average to a final numerical score for the course.
 Letter grades will be assigned based on the scale shown to the right; the grade cutoffs may be adjusted by a point when actually assigning final grades.